jmcmains/exercise_app/README.markdown

 This could be a platform for fitness experts and trainers to give their students workouts (possible public/private sharing, could trainers sell workouts, and obviously we would take a small percentage)

-Space for pictures/videos of the exercise

-Each exercise would include the type of band and accessory that you could use Creating a workout should be easy (drag and drop, copy old workouts)
+Creating a workout should be easy (drag and drop, copy old workouts)

 Section for badges (keeps people coming back to the app to say that they did the exercise)